-The RCauth Pilot ICA signing system is on a dedicated physical network, connected only to the CA Web Server as per the figure in section 6.5.1.
+At each of the operating partner networks, the RCauth ICA signing system is on a dedicated physical network, connected only to the CA Web Server as per the figure in section 6.5.1.

 All other CA services are on a network segment dedicated to managed security services that does connect only machines to which specific persons carrying a Nikhef CSIRT, ICT management and security trust role.
 The network is monitored for intrusions.